Giant Panda Bear of China

 China's National Treasure

 The giant panda, regarded as one of China's National Treasures, is on the verge of extinction.
 Today there are fewer than 1,000 giant pandas living in the world.
 The giant panda is the symbol of eco-environmental conservation.
-Visitors can see this reclusive animal can be found in the Giant Panda Breeding Research Base, which is almost on the itineraries of any Chengdu tours.
-We hope, with their cute faces, unusual beauty and grace, giant pandas can bring visitors to China pleasure and enjoyment.
+Visitors can see this reclusive animal can be found in the Giant Panda Breeding Research Base, which is almost on the itineraries of any Chengdu tour.
+We hope, with their cute faces, unusual beauty, and grace, giant pandas can bring visitors to China pleasure and enjoyment.

 Bears or Raccoons

 The giant panda has lived for millennia in the dense bamboo woodlands on the eastern edge of the Qingzang Highland in western China, living a "hermit-like" existence.
 Due to its unique physical form, and peculiar characteristics, scientists have never been able to classify the giant panda as belonging to the bear or raccoon family, or whether it needs to have its own classification.

 The giant panda looks quite plump.
 Its body length is about 160 to 180 centimeters and weighs 80 to 125 kilograms.
 The giant panda's colorization is simple but elegant.
 Normally, the giant panda is very gentle and reclusive, like a shy lady.
 When the panda meets strangers, it often covers its face with its palm or lowers its head to hide its face.
 After giving birth, however, a female giant panda can be very aggressive using her teeth and claws to protect her infant.

 Giant pandas are considered carnivores, but 99% of their food consists of bamboo.
 They prefer bamboo shoots.
 Since bamboo is low in nutrition, giant pandas attempt to reduce the sphere of their activities, to use less energy.
 These solitary animals spend most of their time eating.
 Giant pandas are excellent tree climbers and are very fond of play.